 Can I still save money on the Market badge?

-- Pay about €80 to join the Cinando database to try and set up appointments beforehand, so you know you won’t be wasting your time in Cannes
+- Pay about €149 to join the Cinando database to try and set up appointments beforehand, so you know you won’t be wasting your time in Cannes.

 - Then pay for a 3–day pass on the spot.
-I remember paying about €50 about five years ago.
+I remember paying about €80 about five years ago.
 But you should note that this pass is not granted to everyone.
 You will have to prove that you are part of the industry by being listed in databases and have a credible website etc. So there is a chance you will be refused.

 - If you want to screen a movie and don’t yet have a badge, you can always get someone that you know to book it for you until you sort out your access.

 To be frank, why go through the hassle?
-Access to MIPTV is over €1,000.
-The cost of about €280 is cheap by comparison.
+Access to MIPTV is about €895 (depending on what you want to do).
+The cost of about €550 is good value by comparison.
 And why would you book a screening if you can’t access the database to start inviting people?

 Think this is a handy tip?
 There are more in the Cannes Starter’ Guide